SanGraphic/Windows-10/README.md

-## Tweaks &amp; Adjustments that I do on new / clean installations of Windows 10.
+## Windows 10 Tweaks &amp; Adjustments for less system usage & bloatware

 ### Use at Your own Risk
 Make sure that you have a System Restore Point.